aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/file-merging/xps-to-xps/_index.md

 ### Is a temporary license available for testing purposes?
 Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing.
 ### Where can I find more detailed documentation?
-Refer to the official Aspose.Page for Java documentation [here](https://reference.aspose.com/page/java/).
+Refer to the Aspose.Page for Java documentation [here](https://reference.aspose.com/page/java/).
 ### Are there any community forums for Aspose.Page discussions?
 Yes, visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to engage with the community.
 ### How can I purchase the Aspose.Page for Java library?